Where are Joe Exotic, Carole Baskin and the rest of the colorful Tiger King cast now?

 Behind the camera, the documentary's director Eric Goode is every bit as colorful as the people in the show.
 Goode was a New York nightclub owner, restaurateur and hotelier who once dated Naomi Campbell, and also runs a turtle sanctuary.
 Chaiklin and Goode remain in contact with Joe Exotic, although the backlash from the film's subjects probably rules out continuing the story.

-Discuss: Tiger King: Where are Joe Exotic, Carole Baskin and the rest now?
+Discuss: Tiger King: Where are Joe Exotic, Carole Baskin, Rick and the rest now?

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.